-The federal allotment towards education gives states some help but mostly goes to fund loans and scholarships for higher education.
+The federal allotment towards education gives states some help but mostly to fund loans and scholarships for higher education.

 So we need to cut spending?
-According to the Ryan budget he wants to cut education spending by 30%.
+According the Ryan budget he wants to cut education spending by 30%.
 Kind of confusing since Mitt has stated in his last debate that he wouldn’t cut education at all.
-Even though Obama has increased education spending at the federal level, state budgets that make up the majority of education expenditures have been falling drastically.
+Even though Obama has increased education spending at federal level, state budgets that make up the majority of education expenditures have been falling drastically.

 So how much does the U.S. government (federal, state and local) spend on education?
-This chart lists the figures that various countries spend on education as a percentage of GDP per capita in 2009.
+This chart lists the figures that various countries spend on education as percentage of GDP per capita in 2009.
 Primary education is typically K-8th grades.
 Secondary is 9th through 12 grades and Tertiary is advanced schooling such as college, university and other advanced vocational studies.
-Out of all these developed countries, the United States is the only one that spends less on Tertiary education.
+Out of all these developed countries, the United States is only one that spends less on Tertiary education.
 How much less?
 On average all these other countries spend 12 percentage points more on tertiary education than their secondary education.
 We in the U.S. spend 5.8% less on our higher education.

 Lets compare the above spending chart with this chart of OECD test scores in Math, Science and Reading.
-All the countries here that spent more on tertiary education have scored higher in all three categories of reading, math and sciences.
-The only exception being Iceland and Norway, which scored slightly lower than the U.S. in science.
+All the countries here that spent more on tertiary education have scored higher in three categories of reading, math and sciences.
+The only exception being Iceland and Norway, which scored slightly lower the U.S. in science.

 But can we rely on reforms to teacher evaluation as the sole reason for our declining scores in education?
 Are the charts above compelling enough that we need to be spending more on education, especially higher education.